AntumMT/game-antum/mods/commerce/server_shop/README.md

 #### Setting up Shops in Game:

-Server admins use the chat command `/giveme server_shop:sell` or `/giveme server_shop:buy` to receive a shop node.
+Server admins use the chat command `/giveme server_shop:shop_small` or `/giveme server_shop:shop_large` to receive a shop node.
 After placing the node, the ID can be set with the "Set ID" button & text input field (only players with the "server" privilege can set ID).
 Set the ID to the registered shop ID you want associated with this node ("frank" or "julie" for the examples above) & the list will be populated with the registered products & prices.

 #### Using Seller Shops: